Start telling your family’s story

 - General overview of searching for Irish family history and genealogy – If you have no background in searching for family history, or need a few pointers, start with Getting started with genealogy first.

 - General overview for searching Irish church and civil records from Department of Culture, Heritage and the Gaeltacht, Ireland, official Irish website.
 As of March 1, 2022, more historic births, marriages and deaths were added to the collection by the General Register Office, Ireland.
 There is no cost to use website resources.
 Read more on the additional records at IrishGenealogy.ie.

 Additional archive resources

 Minnesota related resources

-Irish libraries, museums, archives
+Irish archives, libraries, museums, newspapers and more

 Religious documents, organizations, Ireland